data-mie/dbt-course/labs/lab1.md

 ### 4. Add a new source table to the project

-A new table has arrived in our warehouse, `deliveries`.
+A new table has arrived in our warehouse, `raw.ecomm.deliveries`.
 The `deliveries` table looks like this:

 | id | order_id | picked_up_at     | delivered_at     | status    | _synced_at       |
 |----|----------|------------------|------------------|-----------|------------------|